Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 ![image of command line on MacOS, command python3 parseImage.py bartow.tif, output and prompting user for drone image filename](./assets/parseImage_interactive_example2.png)

-Enter the full file path of the drone image if it is not in the `playground` directory.
+Enter the full file path of the drone image if it is not in the `src` directory.
 Otherwise, just input the image filename and press **RETURN**

 Multiple images can be processed at once in **interactive** mode.
 When you're finished inputing images, type **`done`** to begin processing